tams2429/GA-Project-3-TripSavvy/README.md

 Are we meant to have some code in here?
 Repo. for GA SEI Group Project No. 3 (Full-Stack)

 # Brief

 - **Deadline** Friday 28th Aug.
 (1.5 weeks),
 - **Full-stack** application,
+MAKE A PROBLEM
 - **FrontBBREAK IT S**,
 - **Back-End** = **Node JS** with **Express** **(Server API)** and **Mongo DB** **(Database)**,
-    - **CRUD** (Create Read Update Delete) functionality,
+    - **CRUD** (Create Read Update Delete) functionality, HEY LETS RUIN THIS READ ME

-- Have a **git repositry** hosted on **Github**,
+- Have a **git repositry** hosted on **Github**, PROBELMS EVERY WHERE

 - Be **deployed online** for **public accessibility**,